Best Ski Resorts in Romania [2024-2025 Winter Season Update]

 With modern amenities available, as well as high quality services, Straja is definitely a place you should visit.

 Located in the Hunedoara county, the biggest cities around it are Targu Jiu and Deva, while Sibiu and Ramnicu Valcea are still relatively close.
-But even though it’s not in your typical touristic spots, it’s worth the trouble getting there!
+But even though it’s not in your typical tourist spots, it’s worth the trouble getting there!

 At an altitude of 1,400 meters in the Carpathian mountains, the resort offers 12 ski slopes spread over an impressive 26 kilometers.